corneliushennch/prethod_data_wrangling/README.md

 - `output/plots` take all other graphics, e.g. large PDF files with plots on multiple pages
 - `src` home of the main R scripts

+### Data sharing

+→ Which repository?

+## Publication and Dissemination

+### Transparency statement on usage of AI tools

+We would like to transparently report the use of [ChatGPT](https://chat.openai.com), a large language model trained by OpenAI, based on the GPT-3.5 architecture, for guiding the planning of our research project, as well as for providing code completion suggestions during data analysis in R. Additionally, we utilized [perplexity.ai](perplexity.ai), an AI-powered tool, for literature research and brainstorming.
+These tools were used in combination with our own expertise and knowledge to enhance the quality and efficiency of our work.